crowtheraven/afker/README.md

 [*number here*] - hold down a, aw, w, wd, d, ds, s, or sa for that much time (random running basically)

+[*keys here**number here*] - hold down the keys, but also press the other keys during it. so, if you want to jump and iframe while random moving...

 (l) or (r) - mouse clicks

 <> - hold down multiple keys at once